Skip to content

 Use clan templates list and clan templates --help for available templates & more.
 Keep in mind that the exact files may change as templates evolve.

-Activate the Environment
+Activating the Environment

 To get started, cd into your new project directory.

-cd my-clan
+cd MY-NEW-CLAN

 Now, activate the environment using one of the following methods.